 I just can’t help myself.
 Yes, I was a nosy uninvited white lady, and they were kind to tolerate me.
 One of them, the gruffer and more cautious of the two, who had not yet said a single word to me, asked if I wanted to buy a salmon.
 I did!
 What great luck.
 We agreed that Sunday morning I would come back and buy a salmon.

-We parked off highway 14 and walked toward Coyote Wall.
+I parked off highway 14 and walked toward Coyote Wall.
 This place is popular and trails are laced across the hillsides, creating loops and parallels and branches.
 I chose one that looked good and was wrong.
-We did manage to make a loop of it, never coming to Coyote Wall, but never being that sorry about it.
+I did manage to make a loop of it, never coming to Coyote Wall, but never being that sorry about it.
 The views were constantly outstanding.
-We usually had a view of the river, and of golden fields of grasses.
-We wound through several shady glades and even crossed two tiny creeks.
+I usually had a view of the river, and of golden fields of grasses.
+I wound through several shady glades and even crossed two tiny creeks.
 The weather was great: windy but sunny.
-We hiked for 3 1/2 to 4 hours, but enjoyed nearly every minute of it.
+I hiked for 3 1/2 to 4 hours, but enjoyed nearly every minute of it.

 Eventually the forecast winds did come on fiercely.
-In the last 30 minutes, the wind increased so sharply that we stopped having fun.
+In the last 30 minutes, the wind increased so sharply that I stopped having fun.
 During a couple of gusts I felt sure that I’d be knocked off my feet, and I got into the habit of dropping to the earth in particularly big gusts.
-Back at the car we felt that we had earned a shower and another fabulous meal at The Lyle Hotel.
+Back at the car I felt that I had earned a shower and another fabulous meal at The Lyle Hotel.